 Imagine you are standing in a crowded room where this customer is one of the many people in attendance.
 You must describe this single person to someone else, so that they can easily identify your customer in the crowd.

 Brainstorm 5-10 specific attributes that make your customer unique compared to other people in the room.
-These are the attributes unique to the context of your proposed solution, not just demographics -- adjectives.
+These are the attributes unique to the context of your proposed solution, not just demographics or adjectives.

 Review your lists of attributes and select the most unique top three.
 Again, imagine you are describing your perfect customer to someone else.

 Review your lists of behaviors and select the most unique top three.
-Again, imagine you are describing your perfect customer to someone else.
+Once again, imagine you are describing your perfect customer to someone else.

-You should now be so focused on a specific customer that you can actually envision them, draw their picture (have fun), and give your customer a name.
+Now, you should be so focused on a specific customer that you can actually envision them, draw their picture (have fun), and give your customer a name.
 Going forward, you can now refer to your customer persona by their name.

 You’re now ready to move on to the Problem Zoom Tool.